appwrite/appwrite/docs/tutorials/add-environment-variable.md

 The environment variables in Appwrite are prefixed with `_APP_`.
 If it belongs to a specific category, the category name is appended as `_APP_REDIS` for the Redis category.
 The available categories are General, Redis, MariaDB, InfluxDB, StatsD, SMTP, Storage and Functions.
 Finally, a properly describing name is given to the variable.
 For example, `_APP_REDIS_HOST` is an environment variable for Redis connection host.
 You can find more information on available categories and existing environment variables in the [environment variables doc](https://appwrite.io/docs/environment-variables).

 ### Describe new environment variable
-First of all, we added the new environment variable to `app/config/variables.php` in the designated category.
+First of all, we add the new environment variable to `app/config/variables.php` in the designated category.
 If none of the categories fit, add it to the General category.
 Copy the existing variable description to create a new one so that you will not miss any required fields.

 This information is also used to generate the website documentation at https://appwrite.io/docs/environment-variables, so please use good descriptions that clearly define the purpose and other required info about the environment variable that you are adding.